 As is true for many aspects of life, you will get out of this class what you put into it.
 My goal is to help you obtain foundational knowledge in psychology, develop critical thinking about psychological concepts, and increase your appreciation for the science of psychology.
 For you to be successful in this course, you will need to complete the assigned readings before coming to class.
 Because a lot of material will be covered, completing the assigned reading before coming to class will be vital to your success.
 The purpose of the reading assignments is to provide you with a solid foundation on which to think about psychological constructs.
-The lectures are designed to provide context to the reading, present a unique perspective on similar topics, and get you to start thinking critically about the reading what is being talked about in lecture.
+The lectures are designed to provide context to the reading, present a unique perspective on similar topics, and get you to start thinking critically about the reading material.
+Students who fail to complete the assigned readings before class have a much harder time understanding what is being talked about in lecture.
 They also do much poorer on the exams than students who do the readings before class.

-Your grade will be determined by performance on exams (60%), pop-quizzes (20%), writing assignments (20%), and extra credit (3%).
+Your grade will be determined by performance on exams (60%), pop-quizzes (30%), writing assignment (10%), and extra credit (3%).

 Exams: You will be required to complete 3 exams.
 The material for the first exam covers basic foundational knowledge in psychology (history, research methods, and major units of analysis).
-The second exam covers core psychological processes that underlie human thoughts, feelings, and behavior (intelligence, learning, memory, cognition, language, motivation, and emotion).
+The second exam covers core psychological processes that underly human thoughts, feelings, and behavior (intelligence, learning, memory, cognition, language, motivation, and emotion).
 The final exam will cover higher-order psychological processes (consciousness, personality, social psychology, and psychiatric disorders).
 The material in this course builds on itself.
 Thus, the exams are by nature cumulative.
 For example, to do well on the second and final exams you will need to have a solid grasp of the basic foundational knowledge in psychology covered in the first exam.
 The final exam (exam 3) will be comprehensive in that you need to understand how the prior material relates to higher order human psychology.
 In other words, I will expect you to apply the knowledge you gained during the class to answer questions that incorporate information spanning multiple chapters.
 The purpose of the final is to help you consolidate what you have learned in the course.

 The exam questions will focus on the material covered in lecture.
 You should focus on the material covered both in the reading and in the lectures.
 If I do not hit on a topic covered in the reading during lecture, it will not be on the exam.
-Questions will include multiple choice questions.
+Questions will include multiple choice, true/false, matching, and fill in the blank.
 Exams are closed note and closed book.
 Exams will occur in the Testing Center as posted in the Schedule Tab of Learning Suite.
 If you are unable to make the scheduled times, let us know in advance so that we can approve a time for you to take the exam.
 If you miss the scheduled exam, you will only be allowed to do a make-up exam if the absence is excused.